 Many facilities are considering critical maintenance upgrades on their campuses.
 During this process, the facilities are reaching out to Pathfinder to replace the existing systems with more energy efficient upgrades.
 By implementing energy efficient upgrades, you can reduce your annual energy costs to help pay for future capital improvements to your buildings.

-SUCF requires that major renovation and new construction projects be designed to achieve LEED Silver Certification by the USGBC.
-In addition, it requires compliance with Executive Order 88.
-Its own Directive 1B-7 also requires a computer model that shows compliance with LEED Version 4 (V4) Energy and Atmosphere Prerequisite 2: Minimum Energy Performance.
-This is based on ASHRAE 90.1 2010.
+SUCF requires that major renovation and new construction projects be designed to USGBC LEED Silver standards.
+SUCF's Directive 1B-7 requires energy modeling to show compliance with LEED V4 Energy and Atmosphere Prerequisite 2: Minimum Energy Performance.

 - Deep Energy Savings

 - Prescriptive Compliance Path

 Pathfinder accomodates all three paths to meeting New York State’s energy standards.
 Our energy team is dedicated to helping design teams and owners meet and, in most cases, exceed the energy conservation code in an effort to reduce energy costs and carbon emissions.